ml-jku/cloob/index.md

 from a modern Hopfield network that stores image embeddings $$\BU$$ (two green boxes in the left block).
 The retrieved image embedding $$\BU_{\Bx_i}$$ serves as anchor in order to contrast the positive image embedding $$\BU_{\By_i}$$ with the negative image embeddings $$\BU_{\By_j}$$ for $$j \ne i$$.
-Analog, for the second modern Hopfield network that stores text embeddings $$\BV$$ (two green boxes in the right block).
+Analogously -- for the second modern Hopfield network that stores text embeddings $$\BV$$ (two green boxes in the right block).

 {:refdef: style="text-align: center;"}